RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

-\textbf{Grasp-Pick.} This method relies on support relationships among cluttered objects to guide the grasping sequence.
+This method relies on support relationships among cluttered objects to guide the grasping sequence.
 To ensure these assumptions hold, we designed tailored setups for both simulation and real-world experiments.

 In simulation, object positions are directly accessible, enabling precise calculation of support relationships.
 We employ a KD-Tree~\cite{skrodzki2019kd} to organize the coordinates of objects near the target.
 Based on Euclidean distance, we select the three to five nearest objects, depending on the scenario, and manipulate them sequentially to clear access to the target.
-While this approach offers computational simplicity, it assumes ideal sensing conditions and may not generalize to more complex spatial arrangements.
+This approach is computationally simple but relies on accurate object poses and may not generalize to complex clutter.

 For robotic control, we implement damped least squares inverse kinematics:

 where $\lambda$ is the damping coefficient, $\mathbf{J}$ is the Jacobian matrix, and $\dot{\mathbf{x}}$ is the desired end-effector velocity.
 This formulation offers stable solutions near singularities but may limit the dexterity needed in cluttered environments.